 Camilla attended the wedding, and Diana admitted that she looked for Charles’ ex in the audience.
 “I knew [Camilla] was there, of course.
 I looked for her,” Diana later told biographer Andrew Morton in audiotapes, which were later transcribed for his book, Diana: Her True Story — In Her Own Words.
 “So walking down the aisle, I spotted Camilla, pale gray, veiled pillbox hat, saw it all, her son Tom standing on a chair.
 To this day you know — vivid memory.”

 After the birth of Prince Harry, Princess Diana and King Charles’ marriage continued to deteriorate.
 He and Camilla reportedly began having an affair in 1986, according to Sally Bedell Smith’s biography of Charles, Prince Charles: The Passions and Paradoxes of an Improbable Life.

 Princess Diana revealed to Morton in interviews that “something inside me closed off” after Prince Harry’s birth.
 “By then, I knew Charles had gone back to his lady,” Diana told Morton.

 Diana Confronts Camilla

-Princess Diana claimed to Morton that she confronted Camilla about her affair with Prince Charles.
+Princess Diana claimed to Morton that she confronted Camilla about her affair with Charles.
 The alleged confrontation took place in 1989 at a birthday party for Camilla’s sister.